AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/logs.md

 ## Collecting and sending trace logs

-Sometimes our support team might ask you to send the trace logs.
-To do this, you need to do the following steps:
+Sometimes our support team might ask you to send them trace logs.
+To do this, you need to follow these steps:

-1. Right click the AdGuard VPN icon in the tray menu and choose **Exit AdGuard VPN**.
+1. Right-click the AdGuard VPN icon in the tray menu and choose **Exit AdGuard VPN**.

 ![Exit *mobile](https://cdn.adtidy.org/content/kb/vpn/windows/logs/exit.png)